Deep Impact (film): Soundtrack

-The music for the film was composed and conducted by James Horner.
+The music for the film was composed and conducted by James Horner and performed by the Hollywood Studio Symphony.

+Release

+Theatrical

+Deep Impact was released by Paramount Pictures in the United States and DreamWorks Pictures internationally on May 8, 1998.

+Home media

+Deep Impact was released on VHS on October 20, 1998, LaserDisc on November 3 and DVD on December 15.

 Reception

 Box office

 Deep Impact debuted at the North American box office with $41 million in ticket sales.
 It managed to cross over Twister, scoring the tenth-highest opening weekend of all time.
 For a decade, the film held the record for having the biggest opening weekend for a female-directed film until it was taken by Twilight in 2008.
 The film grossed $140 million in North America and an additional $209 million worldwide for a total gross of $349 million.
 Despite competition in the summer of 1998 from the similar Armageddon, both films were widely successful, with Deep Impact being the higher opener of the two, while Armageddon was the most profitable overall.

 Critical reception

 Deep Impact had a mixed critical reception.
-Based on 90 reviews collected by Rotten Tomatoes, 44% of critics enjoyed the film, with an average rating of 5.7/10.
+Based on 98 reviews collected by Rotten Tomatoes, 45% of critics enjoyed the film, with an average rating of 5.8/10.
 The website's critical consensus reads, "A tidal wave of melodrama sinks Deep Impact's chance at being the memorable disaster flick it aspires to be."
-Metacritic gave a score of 40 out of 100 based on 20 reviews, indicating "mixed or average reviews".
+Metacritic gave a score of 40 out of 100 based on 20 reviews, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Elvis Mitchell of The New York Times said that the film "has a more brooding, thoughtful tone than this genre usually calls for", while Rita Kempley and Michael O'Sullivan of The Washington Post criticized what they saw as unemotional performances and a lack of tension.